 Disability Studies is a multi-disciplinary academic field which promotes a "person-centered" approach to the study of disability, incorporating overlapping perspectives from the social sciences, humanities, science, social policy and the law.
 As distinct from the prevailing medical model of disability, the social construction model utilized by Disability Studies asserts that disability is not inherent in the individual as a deficit, but rather, is a set of physical and social barriers that often constrain people.
 This strength-based approach supports a paradigm in which disability is regarded as a basic aspect of human experience.

 CUNY’s School of Professional Studies offers Disability Studies programs through an online bachelor's degree, a Graduate Certificate in Disability Studies, and a Master of Arts in Disability Studies.
 The Office of the University Dean helped to implement this new 30-credit master’s degree which launched in spring 2009 as the first stand-alone M.A. in Disability Studies in the country.
-The Office’s JFK, Jr. Institute supports Disability Studies through various initiatives such as a Disability Studies Lecture Series and scholarship money for students.
+Undergraduate students can also pursue individualized degrees in Disability Studies through CUNY BA and Lehman College.

 These programs are designed to prepare a new generation of service providers, researchers, advocates, and policy makers to be leaders in community-based or governmental agencies as they evolve in the 21st century, as well as to become more skilled and insightful administrators, advocates, educators, scholars or social service professionals.
 They will also be equipped to protect and further the rights of people with disabilities and will have the knowledge and the tools to impact broader society.